New Feature Recombee Item Segmentations. Explore Feature

 Yes, you will still need to pay for the services, despite not using Recombee’s services for a full month.
 When a Recombee account is upgraded to a Standard Plan, it is moved to an "upgraded/paid/premium" server which has priority support from our tech team, and guarantees: 99.5% uptime for the recommender, average response time less than 500 milliseconds, and 95% Admin User Interface availability.

-2. Synchronize your catalog, learn more here.
+1. Synchronize your item catalog, learn more here.

-3. Show the recommendations on your website via the code which is automatically generated by our HTML widget that is accessible through our Admin UI.
+2. Show the recommendations on your website via the code which is automatically generated by our HTML widget that is accessible through our Admin UI.

 You can invite teammates to your account easily in your Recombee Admin Interface.
 There is a “Manage Access” button on your “Organization” page.
 Once you click on it, you can add collaborators and give them specific permissions (what they can or can’t see/do).
 See more here.